 A combination of two or more of these payment options.

 The key is to choose the term that lets you sleep at night.
-Part of your assessment will be to review of the various payment options your firm offers your customer base.
+Part of your assessment will be to review the various payment options your firm offers your customer base.

 Charting Your Export Payment Options